Bachelor & Master Chemical Biotechnology

 The Bachelor’s programme in Chemical Biotechnology requires a general higher education entrance qualification or a subject-specific higher education entrance qualification in the fields of technology or agriculture, biotechnology and environmental technology.

 In the first two semesters mathematical, scientific and economic basics are taught.
 Starting in the third semester, students will deepen their knowledge in engineering and natural science subjects (technical basics, chemical-chemical use, biological basics) as well as in economic topics (economics and economic policy, circular economy, management).
 In the fifth semester, a focus can be set on the basis of optional modules.
 The interdisciplinary elective module in the sixth semester combines two departments in order to work on concrete problems in a structured and interdisciplinary way.
 The course concludes with a Bachelor’s thesis.

-- Course Documentation (only in German)
+- Course Documentation (German language)

-- Module Plan (only in German)
+- Module Plan (German language)

 - Module Manual